 - FoodData Central (FDC) Published Date

-- The “FDC Published” date, shown on the search results page, indicates the date that data about a food or sample were posted to FoodData Central.
+- The “FDC Published” date, shown on the search results page, represents the original date the food was made available in FoodData Central.

 - Foundation Foods

-- Data on these foods are periodically updated, so the “FDC Published” date for these data types will change as new data are posted.
+- Data on these foods are periodically updated, so the “FDC Published” date is the date when the food was first added to FDC.

 - USDA Global Branded Foods Products Database